-Performance outcomes Acceptable outcomes inclusion of vegetation to screen any large unarticulated building walls; AO4.3 (e) inclusion of vegetation at appropriate locations to enhance public streets and places and to provide shading for pedestrian comfort.
-Any building plant: (a) is screened from view of the street by one or more of the following: (i) a solid screen fence, or (ii) a roof design feature; or (iii) a wall; or (iv) dense vegetation; or (b) is located within, underneath or central to the building so as to not be visible from the street.
-AO4.4 There is a densely vegetated area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries where adjoining any residential category zone.
-AO4.5 The densely vegetated area specified in AO4.4 complies with the following: (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the lot boundary; and (b) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.
+- (a) is screened from view of the street by one or more of the following:

+- (i) a solid screen fence, or

+- (ii) a roof design feature; or

+- (iii) a wall; or

+- (iv) dense vegetation; or

+- (b) is located within, underneath or central to the building so as to not be visible from the street.

+There is a densely vegetated area having a depth of at least five (5) metres from the property lot boundary, located along all common property lot boundaries where adjoining any residential category zone.

+The densely vegetated area specified in AO4.4 complies with the following:

+- (a) there is a minimum of two (2) rounded canopy trees for every five (5) linear metres or part thereof of the length of the property lot boundary; and - (b) any established native tree species having a height exceeding two (2) metres, or a trunk diameter of thirty (30) centimetres are retained within vegetation area.